A 103-year-old World War II veteran finally gets his combat medals, 75 years later - KTVZ

 “God has been good.
 I don’t know what to say,” Fantasia told WHDH.

-He expressed his gratitude for his comrades and said that they were with him in spirit.
+He expressed gratitude for his comrades and said they were with him in spirit.

 “It wasn’t just myself,” he said.
 “I had help one way or another.”